-Disaster Preparedness: The Embassy encourages both U.S. citizen residents and visitors to register with the Embassy on or before your arrival to the country.
-In the event of a natural disaster or emergency, this will assist in effort to keep you informed.
-You may register through the State Department's travel registration website.
-U.S. citizens who have previously registered with the U.S. Embassy do not need to register again.
+Disaster Preparedness: Register with the Embassy on or before your arrival through our travel registration website.
+In the event of a natural disaster or emergency, this will keep you informed.
 Additional information on natural disasters and disaster preparedness can be found on our website.

-Real Estate: Real estate investments require a high level of caution, as property rights are irregularly enforced and investors often encounter problems in receiving clear title to land.
-We recommend consultation with a reputable attorney before signing documents or closing on any real estate transactions.
-Real estate investments by U.S. citizens have been the subject of both legal and physical takeover attempts.
+Real Estate: Property rights are irregularly enforced, and investors often encounter problems in receiving clear title to land.
+Consult a reputable attorney before signing documents or closing on any real estate transactions.
+Real estate investments by U.S. citizens have been subject to legal and physical takeover attempts.
 Absentee landlords and absentee owners of undeveloped land are particularly vulnerable.
-Investors should seek solid property title and not just a “carta de constancia,” which is often confused with a title.
-An official land registry measurement (also known as “deslinde” or “mensura catastral”) is also desirable for the cautious overseas investor.
-Investors should also consider purchasing title insurance.
+Consider purchasing title insurance.

-Scams: Be alert to a scam which targets elderly citizens.
-The perpetrator contacts a grandparent on the telephone pretending to be a law enforcement official, an attorney, or a U.S. Embassy official and informs them that a loved one has been arrested overseas.
-The caller instructs the victim to wire cash.
-In some instances, impersonators portray the role of the scared grandchild.
-When in doubt, please attempt to contact your loved one directly.
+Scams: Scammers often target elderly people by pretending to be a law enforcement official, an attorney, or a U.S. Embassy official, claiming that a loved one has been arrested overseas.
+The caller instructs the victim to wire money.
+Scammers sometimes impersonate family members, such as a scared grandchild.
+Contact the U.S. Embassy before wiring money to the Dominican Republic.
+When in doubt, try to contact your loved one directly.

 The following diseases are prevalent:

-Seat belts are required by law, and those caught not wearing them will be fined.
+Seat belts, and helmets for motorcyclists, are required by law.
+Violators may be fined.
 There are no child car seat laws.
-The law also requires the use of hands-free cellular devices while driving.
-Police stop drivers using cell phones without the benefit of these devices.
+Police stop drivers using cell phones without a hands-free device.

-Public Transportation: Public transportation consists primarily of “guaguas” - privately owned buses or vans that serve as share taxis.
-“Guaguas” run regular routes within urban areas and between towns in the countryside.
-The public buses and guaguas operating in the capital are not considered reliable or safe.
+Public Transportation: Public transportation includes a metro and public bus system as well as shared bus or van taxis known as “guaguas” (converted vans or microbuses, often without doors).
+Guaguas run regular routes within urban areas and between towns in the countryside.
+Public buses and guaguas operating in the capital do not meet U.S. safety standards.